StephanieHochge/Web-Scraping-Disneyland/README.md

 - test_scraping.py: This file contains a script to test the main functions of the aforementioned scripts.
 - visualization.ipynb: This notebook contains the code to create visualizations of the collected data.
 - requirements.txt: This file contains the project dependencies.
+- websites: This file contains the links to the scraped websites.